geoyogesh/geoetl/docs/geoetl-doc-site/docs/tutorial-basics/understanding-drivers.md

 - **Read**: Read capability status
 - **Write**: Write capability status

+**See also**: [Supported Drivers Reference](../reference/supported-drivers) - Complete driver documentation with examples and comparisons

 ### Support Status

 Each capability has one of three statuses: